 Yes, provided that the course is approved by the Head of Studies of the relevant major.
 Do note that at least 12 MC must be taken at Yale-NUS.

 Contact the Centre for International and Professional Experience (CIPE).
 They can also help you through the application process.

 Yes, Contact CIPE or visit this link for more details.

 The Centre for International and Professional Experience (CIPE) offers internship opportunities for prominent and varied places: finance sector, non-governmental organisations (NGOs), public sector, consulting firms, etc. You can find details on all these opportunities at https://cipe.yale-nus.edu.sg/career-services/internships/.

 This will depend on the area of study or discipline that you plan to pursue.
-It would be good to speak with your Majors Advisor, Head of Studies and/or Vice-Rector.
+It would be good to speak with your Majors Advisor, Head of Studies and/or Assistant Dean of Students.
 Also, consider reaching out to faculty members in the area of study/discipline at Yale-NUS, NUS and other institutions.
 Finally, do some research on potential programmes that you might apply to in order to understand the application process and programme requirements.

 You can find information on the major’s website.
 You could also speak to CIPE advisors.